tomladsn/remotion-render/README.md

 Issues

-Found an issue with the Tweet Video Renderer?
+Found an issue with this project?
 File an issue here.

 License

-This project follows the Remotion licensing terms.
+Note that for some entities a company license is needed.
 Read the terms here.